suxuekun/libpyiotcloud/README.md

 # Architecture

-This IoT platform is a server-based IoT cloud platform that leverages Flask, GUnicorn, Nginx, RabbitMQ, MongoDB, Amazon Cognito, Amazon Pinpoint and Docker.
+This IoT platform is a container-based IoT cloud platform that leverages Flask, GUnicorn, Nginx, RabbitMQ, MongoDB, Amazon Cognito, Amazon Pinpoint and Docker.
 It can be deployed in a local PC or in the cloud - AWS EC2, Linode, Heroku, Rackspace, DigitalOcean or etc.
 The web app is made of Ionic framework so it can be compiled as Android and iOS mobile apps using 1 code base.